Zephyrus02/RapidQuest-Frontend/README.md

 ### Step 1: Initial Setup
 1. Ensure both backend and frontend servers are running
-2. Open your browser and navigate to `http://localhost:5173`
+2. Open your browser and navigate to `http://localhost:5173` if locally hosted or `https://rapid-quest-frontend-eta.vercel.app/`
 3. You'll see the WhatsApp-style login page

 ### Step 2: Create User Accounts